Beneficial Ownership Information (BOI) Reports

 What is the Corporate Transparency Act?

-The new Corporate Transparency Act (CTA) went into effect on January 1, 2024.
-The goal is to create a database of beneficial ownership information that can help to crack down on financial crimes and illicit shell companies.
-While the CTA can be praised for attempting to fight off threats to our national security and economic stability, the new BOI Report requirement has created a lot of extra work for small business owners.
+The Corporate Transparency Act (CTA) went into effect on January 1, 2024, with the goal of creating a database of beneficial ownership information to help combat financial crimes.
+While the CTA is focused on strengthening national and economic security, the BOI Report requirement does create extra work for small business owners, which is why it is currently being reviewed by FinCEN.

 How to Submit a BOI Report